2014 NBA Finals: Aftermath

-This was an end of an era for the Miami Heat, who would lose LeBron James in free agency back to the Cleveland Cavaliers.
+This was an end of the Heatles-era for Miami, who would lose LeBron James in free agency back to the Cleveland Cavaliers.
 Ray Allen would not officially retire until years later, but he did not play in another game after the 2014 NBA Finals.
-In 2016, Chris Bosh career came to an abrupt end after a career-ending blood clotting condition.
+In 2016, Chris Bosh's career came to an abrupt end after a career-ending blood clotting condition.
 In that same summer, Dwyane Wade's 12-year tenure with the Heat ended after a contract dispute with team president Pat Riley.
 Wade signed with his hometown team, the Chicago Bulls, but later reconciled with Riley and finished his career with the Heat.
 By the time of their next NBA Finals team in 2020, the only Miami Heat player from 2014 was Udonis Haslem.
-The Heat have lost their last three NBA Finals they've participated in (2014, 2020, and 2023).
+The Heat have lost their last three NBA Finals they have participated in (2014, 2020, and 2023).

+"It's the U.N. of basketball teams.
+And it shows the way that this wonderful sport has become an international sport.
+Some people have, rightfully, started calling it -- the Spur’s style of basketball “the beautiful game.”
+And when you look at the passing and guys back-cutting the hoop and sharing the basketball, you see basketball the way it should be played."